kucharze/WDESBA3/README.md

 ### The ability to add and remove items from the cart

 ### Changes to the display as you make a purchase

+### Logic for storing a username and password in local storage

+### View for if you are logged in or not, with cloneNode() functionality